pingcap/blog/_posts/2017-06-26-refactor-builtin.md

 	1).
 Infer the return value type of the `LEGNTH` function according to MySQL rules.

 	2).
 Generate function signature based on the number & type of parameters, and return value type of the `LENGTH` function.
 Because the `LENGTH` function only has one number & type of parameters, and return value type, we don’t need to define a type for the new function signature.
-Instead, we modified the existing `builtinLengthSig`, so that it **combines with `baseIntBuiltinFunc`, which means that the return value type in the given function signature is int.**
+Instead, we modified the existing `builtinLengthSig`, so that it could be **composite with `baseIntBuiltinFunc`, which means that the return value type in the given function signature is int.**

 	```go
 	type builtinLengthSig struct {